alessandro-bsi/distributed-supply-chain/README.md

 Keep notes of these wallets and keys because they will be needed to setup the signer (MetaMask).

+You can now go immediately to [Interact with the Web Application (MetaMask)](#interact-with-the-web-application-metamask).

 ### Installation via PowerShell